startable/startable-standard/StarTable format specification.md

 ## Level 0 - Low level file structure

+Level 0 parser is file-format specific.
+Splits file in blocks.

 ### File format

 The StarTable format is file-format agnostic.
 To be StarTable-ready, a given file format must be able to represent a